chrisfisheye/dof/README.md

 This is a new dof calculator which gives the **same results** as an usual dof calculator.
 The main difference is that instead of estimating distances on the scene, it requires that you simply estimate directly **<u>in the image</u>**.

-The method works in use cases where you have a **reference plane**, like a street, floor of a building, flat landscape, river...
-The focus plane, and the near/far limits of the dof must have positions in this plane  typically represented as horizontal lines...
+The method works in use cases where you have a **reference plane**, like a street, floor of a building, flat landscape, river..
+The focus plane, and the near/far limits of the dof will have positions in this plane typically represented as horizontal lines.
 You must also be able to  easily estimate the altitude of the camera above this plane.

 ### The simple formula in the image dimension

 $$
 \Huge f_\\# = f \times \frac{k}{h} \times  r
 $$
 * f is the focal length (real not equivalent)
-*  r is the portion of the total image (in the height dimension) in terms of ratio (1/3, ..) which represents the area between the focus line in the reference plane and the dof limit still in this reference place.
+*  r is the portion of the total image (in the height dimension) in terms of ratio (1/3, ..) which represents the area between the focus line and the dof limit.
 *  k is a number of pixels, representing the resolutions that you have at your limits. k =800 in landscape mode or 1200 in portrait mode gives results 100% consistent with an usual dof calculator (similar to Coc = 0.03mm for FF)
 * h is the height of the camera above the reference plane

 > [!IMPORTANT]
 >
 > This formula is 100% independent of sensor size !!!

 ### assumptions
 A few constraints to see if the method can apply: